Since I spend 99% of my time in my home, I LIVE in my home. It’s what I see when I wake up, work, play, relax, cook, eat – you get the idea.

 The next level down is the mother-in-law apartment that my mom lived in originally and later my DD and her DH.
 It is now my craft room, show room, workshop/kitchen area and craft room.
 My laundry room is also there.
 Mark says I am slowly taking over the entire house.
 I believe he is right!

 The next level down, our fourth level is our grandkids playroom, complete with ping pong table, shelves full of toys etc. and off of that are three rooms of storage, furnace and pantry.
+And to maintain the optimal performance and efficiency of your furnace, consider reaching out to a reliable service like renton furnace repair, which is a great option for addressing your heating system needs.
+Energy efficient heating units envelop your home in a cozy embrace while embracing sustainability, warming both your space and your heart with eco-conscious warmth.
+When it comes to professional furnace and heating repair service, you can trust in the expertise of the expert technicians from furnace repair milwaukee to keep your home warm and comfortable.
 Ensure consistent warmth and comfort with our reliable and professional furnace service.

 One day, I’ll do a video of our house, once I am completely done, I’ll do a walkthrough.
 It’s really coming together.